For Series A B2B SaaS · Allston Labs

 Replies

-Per-objection response library that converts at 8-15% of objection replies, vs under 1% when treated as final.
-The training material your first AEs should onboard on.
+Per-objection response library that converts at 8-15% of objection replies, vs under 1% when treated as a no. The training material your first AEs should onboard on.

 6. 06